tp03/Minesweeper-C-/README.md

 -> skonfigurować bibliotekę SFML

 ## Authors and acknowledgment
-Tomasz Zalewski, Igor Płoszaj, Antoni Kowalski grupa 102 poniedziałek 16:15
+Tomasz Zalewski, Igor Płoszaj, Antoni Kowalski - Warsaw University of Technology Faculty of Electronics and Information Technology

 ## Division of Work
 Tomasz Zalewski - responsble for Class Cell and Class GameInterface